Off the Wall (1991 video game): Gameplay

-The objective of Off the Wall is to score as many points as possible by destroying square blocks in a never-ending series of levels.
-The player controls a paddle using an analog knob or a joystick (depending on the machine configuration).
-The paddle moves along one edge of the playfield, and a ball flies around the playfield and bounces off the walls and the paddle.
-When a ball hits a block, the block disappears (unless it is indestructible).
-A square exit is placed on the screen, and directing the ball into this exit causes all remaining blocks on the screen to self-destruct, awarding bonus points and advancing the player(s) to the next level.
+The main objective of Off the Wall is to score as many points as possible by destroying small blocks in a square playfield.
+The player controls a paddle moving along one edge of the playfield, using an analog knob or a joystick (depending on the machine configuration)..
+A ball flies around the playfield and bounces off walls and the paddle.
+The player loses a life if the ball flies out of the playfield past their paddle (though in some cases, the game may give the ball back to the player if lost too quickly).
+The game ends when the player has lost all their lives.

+One or more square "exits" are placed on the playfield, typically surrounded by colored blocks that the player must destroy by hitting them with the ball.
+Directing the ball into an exit causes all remaining blocks on the screen to self-destruct, awarding bonus points and advancing the game to the next level.